mariadb-corporation/MaxScale/Documentation/Filters/BinlogFilter.md

 When statement rewriting is enabled
 [GTID-based replication](https://mariadb.com/kb/en/library/gtid/#setting-up-a-new-slave-server-with-global-transaction-id)
 must be used.
-The filter will disallow replication for all slaves that attempt to replicate with traditional file-and-position based replication.
+The filter will disallow replication for all replicas that attempt to replicate with traditional file-and-position based replication.

 The replacement is done both on the default database as well as the SQL